 The Slieve Bloom Way is a circular walking route of 70km.
 The total climb is 1275m.
 Estimated time to complete the walk is 3 days or it can be broken down into shorter walks of 4-5 hours long from trailhead to trailhead.
-Ardmore Country House Kinnitty a walkers welcome bed and breakfast is the nearest accommodation to the Slieve Bloom Way
+The Slieve Bloom Way can be accessed from the trailhead at Kinnitty.
+Ardmore Country House Kinnitty a walkers welcome bed and breakfast is the nearest accommodation to the Slieve Bloom Way walking trail.

 The route is Waymarked with Black or Brown posts bearing YELLOW arrows and Trekking Man.
 The route takes the walker on a pleasurable trip through many remarkable glens, outcrops, heathery hills, wonderous waterfalls and lofty summits and the quaint rural villages of Kinnitty Cadamstown and Clonaslee.